Ehesp/Steam-Login/readme.md

 $login = new SteamLogin();
 echo $login->url();
 ```
-Once authenticated, Steam will return to your website root and attached GET parameters, which must be validated:
+Once authenticated, Steam will return to your website root with attached GET parameters, which must be validated:

 ```
 // index.php